kahlus2001/Mandelbrot_set_assignment/README.md

 In mathematics, the Mandelbrot set is a fractal.
 This means you can zoom in indefinitely, and the same patterns will occur.
-In this assignment you will be making a Mandelbrot yourself.
+In this assignment, you will be making a Mandelbrot yourself.

 ![image](docs/source/images/mandelbrot.png)